ANGULAR

 Topics covered

-• →The different types of forms
+• β†’Forms (why forms, the different types of forms)

-• →Custom validation
+• β†’Custom validation

 Activities

-Create a person creation form (template-driven)
+Create a person creation form (template driven)

-Create a person update form (template-driven)
+Create a person update form (template driven)

 Make forms reactive